FluentCRM/rest-api-doc/source/includes/_templates.md

 }
 ```

-This endpoint creates a new template.
+This endpoint creates a new email template.

 ### HTTP Request